This post may contain affiliate links. Please read our disclosure policy.

 It's made with plenty of good olive oil, raw nuts and seeds, coconut chips, maple syrup and certified gluten free oatsโor with many potential substitutions to suit any diet!

-The best granola is always crisp when you bite into it, can be served alone, as a topping for yogurt, or even as cereal with milk.
-If you're lucky enough to smell it baking, you'll never forget it.
+The best granola is always crisp, can be served alone, as a topping for yogurt, or even as cereal with milk.

-- There's no high fructose corn syrup or excessive sugar
+- There's no high fructose corn syrup, excessive sugar, or preservatives

 - It's so easy to make: just mix, spread, bake, cool, and eat!

-- You can use up leftover pantry ingredients โ swap as needed
+- You can use up leftover pantry ingredients โ swap in and out as needed

 - It's naturally gluten free, dairy free, and vegan โ and you can skip the nuts!